BFergerson/GitSocratic/README.md

 GitSocratic is able to install these services automatically using [Docker](https://www.docker.com/).
 If you do no wish to use Docker you may supply the host and ports for these services through the config file or command.

-To automatically setup these services with Docker simply use the command:
+To automatically setup these services with Docker, simply use the command:
 ```
 gitsocratic init babelfish && gitsocratic init grakn
 ```